Synobsys/synobsys.github.io/how-to/How-to-get-started-with-the-BDD-testframework.md

 ## Building a test scenario example

-As a Talent Manager I should be able to manage skill and categories
+**Feature:** As a Talent Manager I should be able to manage skill and categories

 **Scenario:** Add Skill Group